-- 100 ml of hydrolat, i.e., flower water, such as rose water or chamomile water (for sensitive skin)
+- 25 gr of floral water (hydrolat), rose water or chamomile water (for sensitive skin) goes well

 Do like this:

-- Measure the water into the pot and heat it up to boiling
+- Measure water into a pot and heat it to boiling

-- Pour boiling water over the dried Calendulas and let infuse for about 20 minutes
+- Pour boiling water over the dried calendulas and let them infuse for about 20 minutes

-- Allow the mixture to thicken, stirring occasionally, for about an hour, stirring from time to time
+- Allow the mixture to thicken more for about an hour, stirring from time to time

 How to use prebiotic calendula facial toner?